Spain

 Whilst the numbers of this highly localised feline have increased in recent years (from an estimated low point of less than one hundred individuals just a few decades ago), it remains a tricky species to find without local knowledge and assistance.

 After leaving Malaga airport, our tour begins with a visit to Laguna de Fuente de Piedra which is home to the second largest colony of Greater Flamingos in Europe.
 Although the birds will not be breeding at the time of our visit, nevertheless, there should still be plenty present along with an impressive selection of other waterbirds.
-Both Marbled and White-headed Ducks can be found here and we are also likely to find Stone Curlew plus wintering flocks of Common Cranes.
+Both Marbled and White-headed Ducks can be found here and we are also likely to find Eurasian Stone-curlew plus wintering flocks of Common Cranes.

-Other mammals could include Eurasian Otter, Mouflon, Spanish Ibex and Wild Boar and the park is also excellent for birds with good numbers of raptors and vultures.
+The area is also excellent for birds with good numbers of raptors and vultures.
 These will hopefully include Spanish Imperial, Golden and Bonelli’s Eagles, along with both Cinerous (previous Black) and Griffon Vultures with the latter often occurring in good numbers.

-The plains are a patchwork of cereal fields and more natural habitats and home to several iconic steppe species including Great and Little Bustards, with the former often forming decent-sized flocks at this time of year.
+The area is a patchwork of cereal fields and more natural habitats and home to several iconic steppe species including Great and Little Bustards, with the former often forming decent-sized flocks at this time of year.
+Both Pin-tailed and Black-bellied Sandgrouse are possible and we will hope to find all four of these species, before a visit to some nearby wetlands where the rare White-headed Duck is a real possibility.

 We will then begin our exploration of the Doñana National Park which is rightly classified as a World Heritage Site by UNESCO.
 With two full days in the area, we are likely to visit a mixture of saltpans, marshes, rice fields and woodlands in search of the special wildlife of this region.

-Despite a very different environment to Andújar, the Doñana National Park is also home to the Iberian Lynx with a population of around one hundred or so individuals and we will have further chance to look for this species.
+Despite a very different environment to Llerena, the Doñana National Park is also home to the Iberian Lynx with a population of around one hundred or so individuals and we will have further chance to look for this species.

 The park is, however, world famous for birds and out on areas of open water we will hope to find White-headed, Marbled and Ferruginous Ducks and Red-knobbed Coot, with Western Swamphen and a selection of herons along the reedy edges.